 'Sourced and dated' / 'evidence-backed' appears 6 times on the page.
 While it's a real differentiator vs. opinion-based CI tools, the language is saturated in B2B SaaS broadly (every analytics tool says 'evidence-backed').
 Keep the proof, change the words.

 Test three hero variants over 60 days: (A) the Notion-replacement angle, (B) the brief-not-the-spam angle, (C) the find-out-before-customers angle.
-Run on LinkedIn organic — that's the ICP density.
+Run on LinkedIn organic.
+That's the ICP density.
 Winner becomes the homepage hero.

 Engine ran channel-fit scoring across 12 distribution surfaces using ICP density, audience attention, format fit, and current presence.
 Recommendation: shift effort from broad SEO to community-led + LinkedIn organic for the next 6 months.

 Engine measured 8x higher ICP density on LinkedIn than current direct-traffic flow.
 Founder/leadership voice on LinkedIn correlates with category leadership in CI (Klue's CEO is a textbook example).
-RivalScope team appears to have minimal LinkedIn presence — biggest gap.
+RivalScope team appears to have minimal LinkedIn presence: biggest gap.

 Three communities of 5-25k PMMs each.
 High intent, low cost-per-conversation.
 Engine flagged a Sharebird thread from 12 days ago asking 'what tool do you use for competitor monitoring?' with 47 comments and no RivalScope mention.
 That thread alone would have driven 8-15 SQLs.

-'Competitive intelligence software' (3,600/mo, KD 67) is the apparent target — too high difficulty, too generic, too far from buyer-intent.
+'Competitive intelligence software' (3,600/mo, KD 67) is the apparent target: too high difficulty, too generic, too far from buyer-intent.
 Engine recommends pivoting SEO budget to the 'alternatives to' cluster identified in Agent 07 (1,200/mo combined, KD 19-31).

 No detected paid spend on Meta or Google ads libraries.
-Correct call for current stage — paid only works once the offer (Agent 04) is fixed and a single ICP/angle pair has organic proof.
+Correct call for current stage: paid only works once the offer (Agent 04) is fixed and a single ICP/angle pair has organic proof.
 Revisit in 90 days.

 Two natural co-marketing partners identified: ProductMarketingAlliance (newsletter ~30k PMMs) and Lenny's Newsletter (broader product audience).
-RivalScope provides obvious value (real signals from their members' competitors) — exchange ratio favors RivalScope.
+RivalScope provides obvious value (real signals from their members' competitors).
+Exchange ratio favors RivalScope.

 Reallocate 60% of distribution effort to LinkedIn organic + community presence + 'alternatives to' SEO for next 6 months.
 Hold paid spend at zero until offer is fixed.
 Open partner conversations with PMA + Lenny.

 Engine clustered 240 keywords by intent and competition.
 The high-volume head terms are a multi-year SEO project.
-The buyer-intent mid-tail cluster is sitting unclaimed — and most of it can be captured with 4-6 well-built pages.
+The buyer-intent mid-tail cluster is sitting unclaimed, and most of it can be captured with 4-6 well-built pages.

 'Alternatives to Klue' (320/mo, KD 19) · 'alternatives to Crayon' (280/mo, KD 23) · 'alternatives to Kompyte' (190/mo, KD 27) · 'alternatives to Visualping' (410/mo, KD 31).
 Combined ~1,200/mo of high-intent, comparison-mode buyers.
 Quick win.

 'Klue pricing' (220/mo, KD 14) · 'Crayon pricing' (180/mo, KD 18) · 'competitor monitoring pricing' (190/mo, KD 22).
-Buyer-intent gold — these visitors are price-sensitive and shopping.
+Buyer-intent gold: these visitors are price-sensitive and shopping.
 Pages currently ranking are competitor-owned or low-quality aggregators.

 'How to track competitor pricing' (480/mo, KD 28) · 'how to monitor competitor product changes' (310/mo, KD 24) · 'competitive intelligence framework' (1,100/mo, KD 41).
-Top-of-funnel but qualified — PMM/CI buyer educational content.
+Top-of-funnel but qualified: PMM/CI buyer educational content.
 Ship in batches, link to pricing.

 'Competitive intelligence software' (3,600/mo, KD 67) · 'competitor analysis tool' (4,800/mo, KD 71).
 Multi-year SEO project.
-Don't compete here for 18+ months — claim the 'alternatives to' and 'pricing' clusters first.
+Don't compete here for 18+ months: claim the 'alternatives to' and 'pricing' clusters first.

 Ship 4 'alternatives to' pages in 30 days (Klue, Crayon, Kompyte, Visualping).
 Ship 6 'how to' guides in 90 days.
 Hold head-term content until DR is 50+.
 Project: ~3,800/mo of qualified traffic captured within 6 months.

 Highest-scoring workflow.
-Engine surfaced 23 trend signals in the last 30 days — the competitive intelligence category is having a moment.
+Engine surfaced 23 trend signals in the last 30 days.
+The competitive intelligence category is having a moment.
 Window of leverage is open.
 Move now.

 Google Trends shows step-function move starting Nov 2025.
-Buyer attention is rising — every PMM director is being asked about 'AI-powered CI' on quarterly review.
+Buyer attention is rising.
+Every PMM director is being asked about 'AI-powered CI' on quarterly review.
 RivalScope's classification-first product matches the demand directly, but doesn't currently use 'AI' in the headline.

 Engine surfaced 14 new tools launching CI features (mostly AI-positioned).
 This is a dual signal: (1) attention is real, money is flowing in, (2) defensibility window is closing.
 Every month a category goes unclaimed, more tools enter and noise floor rises.
 Move fast.

 Engine captured 4 distinct pricing-page variants on klue.com in last 21 days.
-Pattern suggests they're testing tier names and pricing — likely repositioning their lower tier to defend against AI-positioned entrants.
+Pattern suggests they're testing tier names and pricing: likely repositioning their lower tier to defend against AI-positioned entrants.
 Window for RivalScope to claim that segment definitively is the next 60-90 days.

 Posts mentioning competitive intelligence in B2B SaaS feeds have 2.1x higher engagement than 12 months ago.
 Founders sharing CI workflows are getting 5-15k impressions on average.
-Distribution arbitrage is open — every week of delay is opportunity cost.
+Distribution arbitrage is open.
+Every week of delay is opportunity cost.

 First Round Review, SaaStr, and Lenny's Newsletter all published competitive-intelligence-focused pieces in Q1.
-The category is having a moment in the editorial calendar — pitching now has 3-4x normal acceptance rate.
+The category is having a moment in the editorial calendar.
+Pitching now has 3-4x normal acceptance rate.

 The category window is open right now.
 Activate LinkedIn organic, ship the 'alternatives to' pages, fix the offer, and move on press pitches in the next 60 days.
 By Q3 the category will be saturated and these moves will be 3x harder.